loveu8/loveu8/README.md

 - 👀 I’m interested in backend & frontend skills.

-- 🌱 I’m currently learning English and looking Backend Developer job in Brisbane, Australia.
+- 🌱 I’m currently learning English and frontend skills and looking Backend Developer job in Brisbane, Australia.

-- 2025/03/24 by Lorn
+- 2025/09/25 by Lorn